Glengarriff to Castletownbere

-Arrive in Glengariff the southern gateway to the Beara Peninsula (2H20 local bus ride from Cork) and an ideal place to begin your Beara Way walk.
+Arrive in Glengarriff the southern gateway to the Beara Peninsula (2H20 local bus ride from Cork) and an ideal place to begin your Beara Way walk.
 This harbour is the place where the rugged beauty of the Beara Mountains meet the sea.
-Glengariff has a mild sub-tropical climate and a nature reserve.
+Glengarriff has a mild sub-tropical climate and a nature reserve.
 If you can arrive early take the time to explore.

 From Adrigole you will walk along trails on the flanks of Hungry Hill, the subject of a novel by Daphne du Maurier which was based on her Irish ancestors.
 The trail then leads you down to the exceptionally pretty fishing town of Castletownbere.
 Here you will find plenty of restaurants and pubs playing Irish music to keep you entertained in the evenings..

 Castletownbere to Allihies (including Bere and Dursey Islands)